VNAPNIC/scroll_two/README.md

 # scroll_two
-Solution for Keep scroll position in ListView when adding new item on the first  and check item position when scrolling, scroll to index
+Flutter Solution for Keep scroll position in ListView when adding new item on the first  and check item position when scrolling, scroll to index